 Have you tried many times to find the right planner to keep your time organized?
+You’re trying to find a system that works for you.
 Maybe you’ve gone to a conference session or watched YouTube videos and come away determined to stick with it this time.
 You spend hours googling planners, drooling over beautiful photos and searching for the best buy and the perfect layout.

 You get a coupon code, choose a cover and click Buy Now.
 The planner arrives and you open the box with high hopes.
 Maybe you spend a lot of time transferring dates and decorating with colored pens, washi tape and stickers.